Haritha-2324/EDA_Task_19Aug/README.md

 Identified numerical columns in the dataset.
 Applied 'MinMaxScaler' to normalize values between 0 and 1.
 Saved the pre-processed dataset file

-# Export data from Power BI
+# Export data for Power BI

 Load the pre-processed data from the previous day task.
 Verified data integrity and structure.
 Export the finalized dataset as "final_data_for_powerbi.csv" for visualization in PowerBI.